December 14th, 2021

 You may not respond to spam or fall for a phishing attack, but others might.
 You can help by reporting them to the right entities.
 Here's what to do:

 - Tell your carrier: It's simple.
 Forward the suspicious message to 7726 (SPAM).

 - Tell the Federal Trade Commission (FTC): Head to the FTC's reporting website so they can add the suspected scammer's number to a list of known fraudsters.

 Both iPhone and Android devices have the ability to stop or block unwanted calls and texts.
 Here is how to get started:

 How to stop spam text messages on iPhone:

 Open the Messages app.
 Go to the unwanted text and tap the profile photo or icon at the top.
 Tap info, then tap info again on the next screen.
 Finally, select Block this Caller, then Block Contact.

 How to block spam texts on Android:

-The process will vary depending on your phone, but if you're using the Google or Samsung® Messages app, open the message in question, then either open the menu in the top-right corner and tap Details > Block & report spam > OK.
+The process will vary depending on your phone.
+In the Google® Messages app, first open the unwanted message.
+Then open the menu in the top-right corner and tap Details > Block & report spam > OK.
 If you use the Samsung® Messages app, open the menu in the top-right corner and tap Settings > Block numbers and spam > Block numbers.
 Then tap Conversations and select the number you want to block.

 Protect your phone